kaliop-uk/ezloremipsumbundle/Resources/doc/DSL/Faker.md

     * the `pdfFile($dir = '/tmp$, pages=5, $title = '', $author = '', $subject = '', $keywords = '')` property.
         It can be used to generate PDF files with random contents, and will return the name of the generated file

+    * the `maxDistinct($maxElements = 100, $reset = false)` modifier.
+        This can be used when you want to limit a generated property to have a limited set of distinct values.
+        If can be f.e. useful when you generate images or files by querying remote services which impose limits on the number of calls that can be placed.
+        Eg: by using `maxDistinct(500).picture`, your code would only be retrieving 500 different pictures.
+        Please note that this modifier does not insure uniqueness of the results, but it can be combined with `unique()`.

 * It is also possible to register custom providers from your own code.